mthuurne/retroasm/docs/instruction-set.md

 A context item could have a semantical side effect, such as changing a register or performing I/O. Context items are evaluated left to right, before the semantics field.
 All context items are evaluated, regardless of whether their placeholder is used.

+In instruction sets with variable instruction lengths, some mode entries can have more than one encoding item.
+A placeholder in the encoding field represents the first encoding item of the matched mode entry.
+Any unclaimed additional encoding elements are included by adding `@` as a suffix to the placeholder.
+The following theoretical example shows various ways of including encoding elements from one mode into another:

+    mode u16 imm16
+    N[:8], N[8:]    .
+N         .
+N             . u16 N

+    mode u16 base
+    %00             . x
+    %01             . y
+    %10, A          .
+A         .
+A             . u8 A
+    %11, A@         .
+A         .
+A             . imm16 A

+    mode u8 offset
+    %00             . a
+    %01             . b
+    %10             . c
+    %11, N          .
+N         .
+N             . u8 N

+    mode u8& relative
+    B;D, B@, D@     .
+(B + D)   . mem[B + D]    . base B, offset D

+The mode `imm16` defines a 16-bit immediate that is encoded in little endian byte order (lower 8 bits first).
+It is used in the fourth entry of mode `base`, where the placeholder `A@` includes both bytes from the encoding field of `imm16`: both were unclaimed, since this entry only has `A@` in it, not `A` by itself.

+The mode `relative` defines relative addressing using a 16-bit base addresses defined in the `base` mode and an 8-bit offset defined in the `offset` mode.
+In the encoding field, `B` matches the first encoding element of `base`, which is a 2-bit pattern that selects which register or immediate to use.
+Since `B` claimed the first encoding element, `B@` here includes only elements after the first, which is none for the `x` and `y` register options, one byte for the 8-bit address (zero page) option and two bytes for the 16-bit address (absolute) option.

+Similarly, `D` in the encoding of mode `relative` matches the 2-bit pattern that selects the offset to use. `D@` is empty when the offset is one of the 8-bit registers `a`, `b` or `c`, while it contains the 8-bit immediate offset if the fourth entry in the `offset` mode is matched.

+### Context: Decode Flags

-Finally, the context field can be used to filter on instruction decode flags, using the syntax `?<name>`.
+A final use of the context field is to filter on instruction decode flags, using the syntax `?<name>`.
 For example, the undocumented IXH, IXL, IYH and IYL registers of the Z80 could be added to the `reg8` mode from the earlier example:

     %100    . h
     %100    . ixh       .               . ?ix